A Gathering of OLLI Literati - Photo by Kathy Bruin

 In 2001, the Bernard Osher Foundation, based on models of lifelong learning already established at two universities, gave its first grant to the University of Southern Maine to establish a “Senior College” whose name was then changed to “Osher Lifelong Learning Institute.”

-As to their financial health, the Osher Foundation considers renewal of grants for two or more years to each lifelong learning institute, with a view to providing an endowment gift of no less than one million, if the institute is able to demonstrate potential for success and sustainability.
+The Osher Foundation considers renewal of grants for two or more years to each lifelong learning institute and may provide an endowment gift of no less than one million dollars if the institute is able to demonstrate potential for success and sustainability.

 OLLI at SF State welcomes new members.
 All memberships are valid for one year from your membership start date.